ldesousa/hex-utils/README.md

 Description
 -------------------------------------------------------------------------------

 This project aims to deliver a series of tools to facilitate the manipulation and usage of hexagonal raster grids.
-These tools rely on the Hexagonal ASCII file format (or HASC for short) [0] for the physical storage of hexagonal rasters.
+These tools rely on the Hexagonal [ASCII file format](https://github.com/ldesousa/HexAsciiBNF) (or HASC for short) for the physical storage of hexagonal rasters.

  - **hasc2gml** - from an input HASC file creates a GML file with a vector feature for each hexagonal cell.
 Simplifies the display of hexagonal rasters in common desktop GIS software.